To reference this page, copy and paste this shortened URL: https://bit.ly/2WGiuuF | Copyright © Kayalu 2019

 In addition to a light mounted on the aft deck of your kayak, we suggest that each paddler (and passenger in a tandem) have a secondary light.
 Our preferred personal light is a hand-held, waterproof, 360° flashlight, tethered so it is readily available to turn on and display as needed for forward visibility when paddling in the company of other vessel operators.

-A head-mounted light or PFD-mounted light as a secondary light to a mounted light is effective for improving your visibility, but these types of lights can impair your own night vision if they cast any light in your eyes, on your paddle, or onto your kayak's foredeck.
+A head-mounted light or PFD-mounted light as a secondary light to a mounted light may be effective for improving your visibility, but these types of lights can impair your own night vision if they cast any light in your eyes, on your paddle, or onto your kayak's deck.

 If you anchor your kayak or canoe, the light as described above should remain on.
 A paddler must be extremely careful to heed U.S.C.G. rules and inland regulations with respect to setting anchor in any navigable waterway.
 You may improve your visibility when anchored by raising your all-around light so it is unobstructed by your shoulders or head.
 At anchor, maneuverability is limited and the impact of an unexpected wake or wave must be considered.